yvt-ee/data-engineering-zoomcamp/Project/README.md

 **Tranform**

 We use dbt to clean and normalize pet licensing data, ensuring consistency in license number.
 Additionally, dbt helps create aggregated tables for faster query performance in Looker. [dbt](https://github.com/yvt-ee/data-engineering-zoomcamp/tree/main/Project/dbt)

+1. Removing Duplicate License Entries

+The dataset may contain duplicate records for the same license_number on the same license_issue_date.

+To handle this, we use row_number() over(partition by license_number, license_issue_date order by update_time desc) to rank records within each partition.

+We keep only the latest record (rn = 1), ensuring that only the most recent update is retained.

+2. Converting Timestamp to Pacific Time (PST)

+The update_time field is stored in UTC or an unspecified timezone.

+Using DATETIME(TIMESTAMP(update_time), "America/Los_Angeles") AS update_time_pst, we convert it to Pacific Standard Time (PST) for consistency with Seattle's timezone.

+3. Ensuring license_issue_date is a Valid Date

+The dataset might have inconsistencies in date formatting.

+To prevent errors, we use SAFE_CAST(license_issue_date AS DATE) to ensure this column is a proper DATE type.

+4. Extracting Year, Month, and Day for Easier Querying

+Instead of repeatedly extracting these values in Looker or SQL queries, we precompute them:

+EXTRACT(YEAR FROM SAFE_CAST(license_issue_date AS DATE)) AS year

+EXTRACT(MONTH FROM SAFE_CAST(license_issue_date AS DATE)) AS month

+EXTRACT(DAY FROM SAFE_CAST(license_issue_date AS DATE)) AS day

+5. Standardizing license_number to Uppercase

+Since license numbers may have inconsistent casing, we convert them to uppercase using:

+UPPER(license_number) AS license_number

+This ensures that ABC123 and abc123 are treated as the same entry.

+6. Keeping Only Relevant Columns

+The final dataset includes only the necessary fields:

+update_time_pst (Converted timestamp)

+license_issue_date, year, month, day

+license_number (standardized)

+animal_s_name, species, primary_breed, secondary_breed, zip_code

+This removes redundant or raw data, improving query performance.

 **Visulization**